Map of project areas in Ecuador

 The project safeguards critically important habitats for many of Ecuador's rarest bird species including the Jocotoco Antpitta, as well as a wide variety of other animals such as Jaguar and Howler Monkey.

 Other projects in Ecuador:

 Although WLT has previously supported all four Ecuadorian partners with Buy an Acre funds, WLT is currently only funding land purchase in southern Ecuador through Buy an Acre.
-These funds are being used in partnership with NCI to create new nature reserves or extend existing ones.
+These funds are being used in partnership with NCEcuador to create new nature reserves or extend existing ones.